 - If you ever want to transfer your college credits to continue your education, accreditation is an important factor when a college or university is deciding whether to accept transfer credits from your previous school.

-Accreditation also means that LTC has demonstrated evidence of meeting the Criteria for Accreditation, which are the standards of quality by which the Commission determines whether an institution merits accreditation or reaffirmation of accreditation.
+Accreditation also means that Lakeshore has demonstrated evidence of meeting the Criteria for Accreditation, which are the standards of quality by which the Commission determines whether an institution merits accreditation or reaffirmation of accreditation.
 View a full description of these criteria and their core components.

 They fall into the following Categories: